tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.prefix

-    A prefix for the TCM configuration parameters in the Tarantool |tcm| configuration storage.
+    A prefix for the |tcm| configuration parameters in the Tarantool-based configuration storage.

     |
     | Type: string